Incoming Students

 Military Affiliates

 If you have a military background or future plans to serve the country, you'll find a welcoming community at Harvard.
-The College's Program Manager for Military Student Services works with Harvard College students who are current or prospective ROTC participants (cadets and midshipmen), veterans, or have other military affiliations.
-Resources and programs for military affiliates are available to ensure a smooth transition for students with diverse backgrounds.
+The College's Program Manager for Military Student Services works with enrolled and admitted Harvard College students who are ROTC participants (cadets and midshipmen), veterans (of all nations), or have other military affiliations.
+If you are a high school student applying to Harvard College as a potential ROTC participant, contact the Admissions Office and ROTC at MIT (MIT is the host school for Harvard ROTC students).

 Military student resources